davidirvine/deepnote/README.md

 # deepnote

-An implementaiton of a synth void inspired by [THX Deep Note](https://www.thx.com/deepnote/).
+An implementaiton of a synth voice inspired by [THX Deep Note](https://www.thx.com/deepnote/).

 The voice is written as a header only C++14 library.
 [DaisySP](https://github.com/electro-smith/DaisySP) is used for the oscillator implementaions.